"The world's most vulnerable people are facing a crisis that is different - and in many ways worse - than first feared"

 A gradual but deadly trajectory

-But now that lockdown measures are easing in the UK, we are learning that the crisis we are facing in the most vulnerable areas of the world is different – and in many ways worse – than we first feared.
+We are now learning that the crisis we are facing in the most vulnerable areas of the world is different – and in many ways worse – than we first feared.
 Rather than a sudden spike in cases and overwhelmed hospitals, in the poorest countries the pandemic is likely to follow a quieter, more gradual, but just as deadly trajectory.
 And hunger may well prove to be an even bigger killer than the disease itself.

 Outside the scope of tests and statistics, the disease will spread silently through the world’s poorest communities.
 People in Bangladesh living in the world’s biggest refugee camp.
 People in Syria, Afghanistan and Yemen, who have been living with years of conflict.
 People in Somalia, who are struggling after years of erratic climate and drought.